 The country I wish to export to advises I will need a CITES import permit.
 How do I apply for an import permit?

 Some countries have stricter domestic measures regarding trade in CITES specimens.
-You may need to apply for an import permit from the CITES Management Authority in that country.
-Contact a DOC CITES officer for further information and the contact details of other CITES Management Authorities.
+You may need to apply for an import permit from the CITES management authority in that country.
+Contact a DOC CITES ranger for further information and the contact details of other CITES management authorities.

 How do I apply for CITES documentation?